jimmy-academia/MOTO/trace/generated_docs/opto/trace/operators.md

 **Code Description**: The add function takes two parameters, x and y, and returns their sum.
 The function is designed to handle operands of any type, leveraging Python's dynamic typing and operator overloading capabilities.
 This means that the function can add numbers, concatenate strings, or combine other compatible types as defined by the '+' operator in Python.

 In the project, the add function is utilized in the __add__ method of the Node class located in opto\trace\nodes.py.
-When the __add__ method is called on a Node object, it imports the add function from opto.trace.operators and uses it to add the Node's data to another operand.
+When the __add__ method is called on a Node object, it imports the add function from myopto.trace.operators and uses it to add the Node's data to another operand.
 This demonstrates the function's flexibility in handling different types of data within the Node class.

 **Note**: Ensure that the types of x and y are compatible with the '+' operator to avoid runtime errors.
 For example, adding a string to an integer will raise a TypeError.